dmakvh/eureka/Integrating-Eureka-and-Asgard.md

-[Asgard](https://github.com/Netflix/asgard) the web based cloud deployment tool can be used with Eureka to mitigate problems during a rolling deployment in a AWS [autoscaling group](http://aws.amazon.com/autoscaling/) and for seamlessly switching between old and new deployments.
+[Asgard](https://github.com/Netflix/asgard) the web based cloud deployment tool can be used with Eureka to mitigate problems during a rolling deployment in a AWS [auto scaling group](http://aws.amazon.com/autoscaling/) and for seamlessly switching between old and new deployments.

 **Rolling Deployment**

-During a rolling deployment, Asgard can check for the health of an instance before propagating the new version to all of the instances in an ASG(Autoscaling group).
+During a rolling deployment, Asgard can check for the health of an instance before propagating the new version to all of the instances in an ASG (Auto Scaling group).
 This is a useful risk mitigation strategy for preventing outages if the new version has problems for some reason.

 To use this feature, eureka clients are required to register a _health check URL_.This can be done in 2 ways